How do I become a contestant?

 What do I win?

 Our titleholders win the opportunity to represent Hawai'i Island at the Miss Hawaiʻi USA & Miss Hawaiʻi Teen USA pageant on Oʻahu, the state preliminary to the national Miss USA/Miss Universe and Miss Teen USA competitions.
-Our prize package includes an educational scholarship, wardrobe assistance, and numerous other prizes and memories to last a lifetime.
+Each year our prize packages vary and could include scholarships, wardrobe assistance, local business gifts and numerous other prizes and memories to last a lifetime.
 Check back as we update our PRIZES page for the current pageant season.

 What Organization is Miss Hawai'i Island USA a part of?